eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Self-directed individual who learns quickly and is comfortable operating in a blank slate environment
 	- Excellent communication skills, ability to tailor technical information for different audiences
 	- Strong sense of project ownership and personal responsibility
 + skill set:
+	- You have a proven track record of statistical modeling / applied machine learning with a focus on churn prediction, LTV prediction, and customer behavioural clustering.
+	- You have experience with A/B and Multivariate test design and implementation.
+	- You're pragmatic.
+You value simple and effective solutions over complicated brain-melters.
+	- You can take a complex concept and make it sound simple, using clear visual references to help.
+	- You like taking on big challenges—given the appropriate time and resources.
+	- You're hungry to learn and embrace healthy debate.
+	- You're empathic, enthusiastic, and collaborative.
+	- You've are proficient building queries with SQL.
+	- You have experience with AWS or other cloud systems.
+	- You are an expert in Python or R, and have some experience in implementation (Scala/Java).
+	- Having a working knowledge of Big Data technologies (e.g. Spark or Redshift) is a plus.
+	- You're fluent in English and eager to work in a multicultural, international environment.
++ skill set:
 	- Design, build, evaluate, ship, and refine Neural Magic's machine learning product including libraries, demos, and notebooks
 	- Prototype and iterate on state of the art research against proprietary, in-house software